BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 ## Description

 I built this powerful asynchronous IP-Scanner, because every script i found on the Internet was very slow.
 Most of them do there job, but ping every IP/Host in sequence and/or no one could ping more than /24.
-This is Ok if you have a few host, but if you want to scan a large IP-Range, you waste a lot of time.

 In this script i work with the PowerShell RunspacePool , because PSJobs are to slow.